talhadaar/multitoken-vesting/README.md

 **Step B: Create Schedule**
 Call `createVestingSchedule` on the Vesting Contract.
 The contract will pull the tokens from your wallet automatically.

+> Currently, there is no validation to ensure that schedule.start is set in the future.
+This could lead to incorrect vestedAmount calculation in calculateReleasableAmount.
+Please ensure a valid start timing.

 ```solidity
 vestingContract.createVestingSchedule(
     0xBeneficiary...,   // Beneficiary Address